jro31/jethro-codes/_articles/my-story.md

 Despite the fact that the person enforcing this rule had a beard, the logic was that it looked more professional if the lifties were clean shaven.

-Even on the warmer spring days, where my face was uncovered, I've never heard someone go skiing and say _"well, the snow was great, and skiing was great, and the weather was great.
+Even on the warmer spring days, where my face was uncovered, I've never heard anyone go skiing and say _"well, the snow was great, and skiing was great, and the weather was great.
 However, I had a really bad day because one of the lifties had a bit of stubble on his chin."_

 It was ridiculous.